TheHolyOneZ/ZWave-Sorting-algorithm/README.md

 ## Results

 Benchmarked against NumPy, Numba, and Python's built-in sort on random data at n=200,000:
-> Data From Windows 11
+> All benchmark results were obtained on a Windows 11 environment.
 >
 ![Performance by pattern](benchmark/benchmark.png)